 Symptoms usually go away within a week to 10 days.

 Complications of viral pharyngitis are extremely uncommon.

-Call for an appointment with your health care provider if symptoms last longer than expected or do not improve with self-care.
+Make an appointment with your health care provider if symptoms last longer than expected, or do not improve with self-care.
 Always seek medical care if you have a sore throat and have extreme discomfort or difficulty swallowing or breathing.

 Most cases are not preventable, because the viruses and bacteria that cause sore throats are commonly found in the environment.
 However, always wash your hands after contact with a person who has a sore throat.
 Avoid kissing or sharing cups and eating utensils with sick individuals.

 - Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 This page was last updated: May 5, 2015